Black Mormons: Black Mormons in South Africa

-While other congregations would allow black and white members to worship together, the South African government requested that LDS black and white congregations meet separately.
-Apartheid laws restricted black people's attendance in white churches only if church authorities thought they would make a disturbance.
-Since blacks did not meet with white members and could not run their own meetings without the priesthood, black membership remained low.
-There were some black South Africans, like Moses Mahlangu, who were closely affiliated with the Church but not baptized.
+While other congregations would allow Black and white members to worship together, the South African government requested that LDS Black and white congregations meet separately.
+Apartheid laws restricted Black people's attendance in white churches only if church authorities thought they would make a disturbance.
+Since Black members did not meet with white ones and were denied the priesthood authority required to run their own meetings, Black membership remained low.
+There were some Black South Africans, like Moses Mahlangu, who were closely affiliated with the Church but not baptized.
 Mahlangu held regular worship meetings teaching from the Book of Mormon and spent large amounts of time teaching of the Book of Mormon to people in the African townships starting in the late 1960s.
 He was also in regular contact with the mission presidents.
 After the 1978 Revelation on Priesthood, Mahlangu was eventually baptized on September 6, 1980.

-After the 1978 revelation, the South African government revoked its limits on visiting LDS missionaries, and the LDS church started actively proselyting to blacks.
+After the 1978 revelation, the South African government revoked its limits on visiting LDS missionaries, and the LDS church started actively proselyting to Black people.

 In the early 1990s, the majority of Latter-day Saints in South Africa were English-speaking white people, mainly of British origin.
-At some point between 2000 and 2005 the LDS Church reached a point where half the members in South Africa were black, and the percentage of blacks in the membership has continued to rise since then.
-Two black South Africans have been called as mission presidents.
+At some point between 2000 and 2005 the LDS Church reached a point where half the members in South Africa were Black, and the percentage of Black members has continued to rise since then.
+Two Black South Africans have been called as mission presidents.
 One, Jackson Mkhabela, was called to serve as mission president in Zimbabwe.
 He had previously been an area seventy and his wife Dorah had been a member of the Young Women General Board.
-Mkhabela had become the first black man to serve as a stake president in South Africa in 2005.
+Mkhabela had become the first Black man to serve as a stake president in South Africa in 2005.
 The other, Thabo Lebethoa, was called to preside over the South Africa Cape Town Mission.
 He was serving as stake president of the Soweto Stake at the time of his call.